© SBMA 2022 – all rights reserved

 Most states are both encouraging and requiring state-regulated providers to allow testing and treatment as in-network, whether or not the medical providers are in the plan’s network.
 Patients may still be subject to balance billing because out-of-network providers do not need to accept the payment as payment-in-full.

-Here are some ways to ensure that you are protected during these uncertain times:
+ways to ensure that you are protected

 - If you are uninsured there is a COVID-19 special enrollment period in some states.
 If your state is included, an ACA-compliant plan is a great option.
 If you have a low income, you could also be eligible for Medicaid.